 A brand analysis covers each of these areas:

 • Customer personas

-• Your voice (the style of language and tone you use in all written materials)
+• Your brand voice (the written style of language and tone you use)

 It provides outside perspective.

 You’ve heard the old saying, “Two heads are better than one.”
 When someone outside your company evaluates your brand and competition, it sheds light on problem areas you didn’t even know existed.
-Being at arm’s length also allows us to remain objective and pitch you great new ideas.
-You can’t be creative when you spend all your own time immersed in your company.
-We’re here to offer a fresh perspective.
+Being at arm’s length also allows an agency to remain objective and pitch you great new ideas.

 It improves your sales and marketing efforts.